Hours of Operation:

 OPTION #4 REQUEST DEFERRED DISPOSITION (PROBATION)

-If you request Deferred Disposition online, you must do so by the response date on the front of your citation.
+If you request Deferred Disposition by mail or in person, you must do so by the response date on the front of your citation.

 CONSEQUENCES OF IGNORING THIS CITATION